agentcentabob/webapp25/README.md

 *for best use of web app and assessment marking*

 1. download repository from github
+2. install necessary dependency in terminal --> *pip install markdown2*
-2. run python file (via run button in top right, "run python file in terminal" on right click, *python main.py* terminal command)
+3. run python file (via run button in top right, "run python file in terminal" on right click, *python main.py* terminal command)
-3. access via port 5000 (*localhost:5000*)
+4. access via port 5000 (*localhost:5000*)

 to my knowledge, once on the site, the app should function completely self-intuitively. you should always be able to navigate around the site via the side menu. some features require a log in, which you should be able to create in the webapp. there are some features that are not available yet noted with greyed out boxes or disabled buttons, and a list of others i want to include if i continue the project at the end of the task list of this readme.md. the known bugs are listed at the top of the last. otherwise, it should all work.